On the boundary properties of Bernstein estimators on the simplex: Introduction

 (Here, the set $m \mathcal{S}_d$ has the obvious meaning $\{\bb{y}\in \R^d : \bb{y} = m \bb{x} ~\text{for some } \bb{x}\in \mathcal{S}_d\}$.)
 The Bernstein estimator of $F$, denoted by $F_{n,m}^{\star}$, is the Bernstein polynomial of order $m$ for the empirical cumulative distribution function

 where the observations $\bb{X}_1, \bb{X}_2, \dots, \bb{X}_n$ are assumed to be independent and $F$ distributed.
 Precisely, for $m,n \in \N$, let

 It should be noted that the c.d.f.\ estimator in \eqref{eq:cdf.Bernstein.estimator} only makes sense here if the observations' support is contained in an hyperrectangle inside the unit simplex.
-If the observations have full support on the unit simplex, then the relevant part of c.d.f.\ estimator would be on the unit hypercube.
+If the observations have full support on the unit simplex, then the c.d.f.\ estimator would take values in $(0,1)$ on the interior of the unit hypercube.

 For a density $f$ supported on $\mathcal{S}_d$, we define the Bernstein density estimator of $f$ by

 where $m^d$ is a scaling factor equal to the inverse of the volume of the hypercube $\big(\tfrac{\bb{k}}{m}, \tfrac{\bb{k} + 1}{m}\big] \leqdef \big(\frac{k_1}{m}, \frac{k_1 + 1}{m}\big] \times \dots \times \big(\frac{k_d}{m}, \frac{k_d + 1}{m}\big]$.
 As pointed out in \cite{MR4287788}, the estimator $\widetilde{f}_{n,m}$ is not a proper density but integrates to $1$ asymptotically, and it can be written as a finite mixture of Dirichlet densities (in the one-dimensional case, finite beta mixtures are studied for example in \cite{MR1789474}).